OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 </div>
 ```

-Now for the fun part: let’s add some component HTML into our ToDo app!
+Now for the fun part: let's add some component HTML into our ToDo app!
 Navigate to where you extracted your .zip of Fabric, then open the following component files in your code editor:

 ```
 dist/components/Button/Button.html